 - Add the eggs, mashed banana, brown sugar, vanilla extract, salt, cinnamon, and nutmeg to a large bowl.
 Mix together.

-- Add the baking powder and oatmeal to the bowl and mix.
+- Next, add the baking powder and oatmeal to the bowl and mix.

-- Add the half and half and mix.
+- Pour the half and half into the bowl and mix.

 - Fold in the chocolate chips.